syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Table Of Contents.md

 {% highlight vbnet %}
 [VB]

-'Open an input word template
+'Opens an input word template

 Dim document As New WordDocument("Template.docx")

-'Update the table of contents.
+'Updates the table of contents.

 document.UpdateTableOfContents()

-‘Save & close the Word document instance.
+‘Saves and closes the Word document instance.

 document.Save("Sample.docx", FormatType.Docx)